Aaliyah: 1991–1995: Age Ain't Nothing but a Number

 After Hankerson signed a distribution deal with Jive Records, he signed Aaliyah to his Blackground Records label at the age of 12.
 Hankerson later introduced her to recording artist and producer R. Kelly, who became Aaliyah's mentor, as well as lead songwriter and producer of her first album, recorded when she was 14.
 Aaliyah's debut album, Age Ain't Nothing but a Number, was released under her mononym "Aaliyah", by Jive and Blackground Records on May 24, 1994; it debuted at number 24 on the Billboard 200 chart, selling 38,000 copies in its first week.
 It peaked at number 18 on the Billboard 200 and it was certified two times Platinum by the RIAA.
 To date the album has sold over 3 million copies in the US.
 In Canada, the album was certified gold by Music Canada for 50,000 copies in shipments.
 In 2014, Vibe magazine estimated that the album had sold six million copies globally.

 Upon its release, Age Ain't Nothing But a Number received generally favorable reviews from music critics.
 Some writers noted that Aaliyah's "silky vocals" and "sultry voice" blended with Kelly's new jack swing helped define R&B in the 1990s.
 Her sound was also compared to that of female quartet En Vogue.
-Christopher John Farley of Time magazine called the album a "beautifully restrained work", noting that Aaliyah's "girlish, breathy vocals rode calmly on R. Kelly's rough beats".
-Stephen Thomas Erlewine of AllMusic felt that the album had its "share of filler", but described the singles as "slyly seductive".
+Christopher John Farley of Time magazine called the album a "beautifully restrained work," noting that Aaliyah's "girlish, breathy vocals rode calmly on R. Kelly's rough beats."
+Stephen Thomas Erlewine of AllMusic felt that the album had its "share of filler", but described the singles as "slyly seductive."
 He also wrote that the songs on the album were "frequently better" than that of Kelly's second studio album, 12 Play.
 The single "At Your Best (You Are Love)" was criticized by Billboard for being out of place on the album and for its length.

-Aaliyah's debut single, "Back & Forth", peaked at number 5 on the Hot 100 and topped the Hot R&B/Hip-Hop Songs chart for three weeks.
-Two more singles charted: a cover of the Isley Brothers' "At Your Best (You Are Love)" peaked at number 6 on the Billboard Hot 100, and the album's title track, "Age Ain't Nothing but a Number", peaked at number 75.
+Aaliyah's debut single, "Back & Forth," peaked at number 5 on the Hot 100 and topped the Hot R&B/Hip-Hop Songs chart for three weeks.
+Two more singles charted: a cover of the Isley Brothers' "At Your Best (You Are Love)" peaked at number 6 on the Billboard Hot 100, and the album's title track, "Age Ain't Nothing but a Number," peaked at number 75.
 Additionally, she released "The Thing I Like" as part of the soundtrack to the 1994 film A Low Down Dirty Shame.
+In August 1995, Aaliyah was featured on the single remix to Junior M.A.F.I.A.'s song "I Need You Tonight."